Twitter ends enforcement of COVID misinformation policy | Times Leader

 “This policy was used to silence people across the world who questioned the media narrative surrounding the virus and treatment options,” tweeted , a physician and leading purveyor of COVID-19 misinformation.
 “A win for free speech and medical freedom!”

-“Bad news,” tweeted epidemiologist , who urged people not to flee Twitter but to stay and stand up for accurate information about the virus.
+“Bad news,” tweeted epidemiologist , who urged people not to but to keep up the fight against bad information about the virus.
 “Stay folks — do NOT cede the town square to them!”

+While Twitter’s efforts to stop false claims about COVID weren’t perfect, the company’s decision to reverse course is an abdication of its duty to its users, said Paul Russo, a social media researcher and dean of the Katz School of Science and Health at Yeshiva University in New York.

+Russo added that it’s the latest of several recent moves by Twitter that could ultimately scare away some users and even advertisers.
+Some big names in business have over questions about its direction under Musk.

 The virus, meanwhile, .
 Nationally, new COVID cases averaged nearly 38,800 a day as of Monday, according to data from Johns Hopkins University — far lower than last winter but a vast undercount because of reduced testing and reporting.
 About 28,100 people with COVID were hospitalized daily and about 313 died, according to the most recent federal daily averages.